Stickykenny/TIA-for-htr/README.md

 Using add_align.py, web page will be generated with the ability to manually align.
 The web page will then produce a json that has to be moved into the mmanual_align folder.
 Re-using add_align.py will then clean the unused cropped image.

+### Manual alignments with Google Lens

+IAn alternative to this manual align is to use Google Lens OCR, instead of manually align the html pages produced by add_align.py, you can make use of Google Lens (which produced alternative OCR prediction). <br>
+To do this, run generate_juxtaposed() then align_google_lens().
+Then follow instructions given.

 ### How to train a model

 To train/fine-tune a model using Kraken/ketos it will be necessary to regroup all pairs of text/image into a single folder beforehand, and each cropped image must have his transcription in a filename of the same prefix (prefix meaning the string before the first "." ) and ending with '.gt.txt'